Espoused Theory VS Theory-in-Use

 So for the ninety-four percent in the middle, certain measures and tactics will need to be employed to reach them.
 Those with different motivational factors must be motivated by whatever means they need, not necessarily what is easy to provide.
 To inspire followers to become better, more ethical, wiser, and harder working than they already are, you have to reach out to them and not necessarily expect them to reach out to you.

 Plan to Improve the Approach

-I think a decent plan to attempt change, but more importantly, improve the approach in the implementation of my espoused theories of leadership communication and conflict resolution in my world-of-work would be to accept reality as it is and work within the bounds it provides.
+I think a decent plan to attempt change, but more importantly, improve the approach in the implementation of my espoused theories of leadership communication and conflict resolution in my world of work would be to accept reality as it is and work within the bounds it provides.

 A great example of this would be the idea that I consistently graduated in the top one percent of my class.
 I cannot expect every one of my followers to do that.
-It would be unrealistic for me to expect such a thing based on percentages alone, not to mention the motivational factors that pushed me to achieve these marks.
-I push to be the top of my class because I strive to be a valued addition to the Donnachaidh name.
+It would be unrealistic to expect such a thing based on percentages alone, not to mention the motivational factors that pushed me to achieve these marks.
+I try to be at the top of my class because I strive to be a valued addition to the Donnachaidh name.
 Some could care less as long as they cross the mark.
 Still, some would not make the trek in the first place.

 - Cooley, E. (1996).
 Training an Interdisciplinary Team in Communication and Decision-making Skills.
 Small Group Research 25 , 6.

 - de Janasz, S. C., Dowd, K. O., & Schneider, B. Z. (2012).
 Interpersonal Skills in Organizations 4th Edition.
 New York: McGraw – Hill Irwin.

 - Good, J. (2011, May 9).
 Crunching the numbers: How many people have ever lived? .
 Retrieved Nov 1, 2013, from 1000 Memories: http://blog.1000memories.com/75-number-of-people-who-have-ever-lived